So what's next? You need to know how best to promote your online course.

 Why use subscription coupons?

-As we explain in that same guide, we believe that a subscription-based model is the way to go for selling online courses, while still using one-time sales mostly as a comparison point.
+As we explain in that same guide, we believe that a subscription-based model is a way to go for promoting and selling online courses, while still using one-time sales mostly as a comparison point.

-A great strategy is to send these subscription coupons only at certain times of the year, for example at Black Friday, New Year, and other unique occasions:
+A great strategy is to send these subscription coupons only at certain times of the year, for example on Black Friday, New Year, and other unique occasions:

 We have presented here a series of closely related techniques, but let's now consolidate and summarize everything that we have learned.